vitalboyzf/cloudberrydb-site/src/pages/bootcamp/102-cbdb-crash-course.md

 ---
-title: "[102] Cloudberry Database Crash Course"
+title: "[102] Apache Cloudberry Crash Course"
-description: If you want to learn the Cloudberry Database quickly, follow this crash course.
+description: If you want to learn the Apache Cloudberry quickly, follow this crash course.
 ---

-This crash course provides an extensive overview of Cloudberry Database, an open-source Massively Parallel Processing (MPP) database.
+This crash course provides an extensive overview of Apache Cloudberry, an open-source Massively Parallel Processing (MPP) database.
 It covers key concepts, features, utilities, and hands-on exercises to become proficient with CBDB.

 Topics include: